TAKE ADVANTAGE OF AMAZON HOLIDAY DEALS!

 The number of stroke rehab exercises can be overwhelming especially after being in the acute hospital, inpatient rehab, and outpatient therapy then coming home with multiple home exercise programs.
 To better understand the types of stroke rehab exercises prescribed for home and their benefits, see below.
 The underlined links lead to pages with more information on the topic.

 Passive range of motion refers to an external force moving a body part rather than it moving on its own volition.
 Examples would be a patient taking his strong arm and moving the weak or paralyzed arm, a caregiver or therapist moving an affected limb, or a machine moving an extremity.
-Passive range of motion is important to maintain flexible joints and prevent joint contracture.
+Passive range of motion exercises are important to maintain flexible joints and prevent joint contracture.

 Joint contracture occurs when there are structural changes to the soft tissue such as tightening or shortening of muscles and tendons that restrict movement.
 It is important to perform passive range of motion even if you have experienced total paralysis because a contracture can predispose one to skin breakdown, tissue irritation, pain, decreased blood flow, and prevent one from moving a limb if muscle function does return.
 Joint contractures also interfere with activities of daily living such as trying to wash under one’s arm, donning clothing over a contracted elbow or knee, or cleaning the fingernails of a contracted hand.